 Students typically begin their high school career with very few, if any, high school credits.
 In each subsequent year the student should earn an average of 6 credits.
 In order to successfully complete 9th grade and advance to 10th grade, the student must have earned a total of at least 6 credits.
+In order to successfully complete 10th grade and advance to 11th grade, the student must have earned a total of at least 6 credits.
 In order to successfully complete 10th grade and advance to 11th grade, the student must have earned a total of at least 12 credits.
 In order to successfully complete 11th grade and advance to 12th grade, the student must have earned a total of at least 18 credits.